jolpica/jolpica-f1/docs/endpoints/pitstops.md

 ### Round \*\*REQUIRED\*\*

 **Filters for the round in a specific season that the list of pitstops will be from.
-Round numbers 1 -> n races are valid as well as 'last'**
+Round numbers 1 -> n races are valid as well as `last`**

 `/{season}/{roundNumber}/` -> ex: `/ergast/f1/2024/5/pitstops/`